syncfusion-content/asp.netwebforms-docs/aspnet/CurrencyTextbox/Behavior-Settings.md

 ### Configure Strict Mode Support

-Add the following code in your ASPX page to render THE CurrencyTextbox control with strictmode by using the EnableStrictMode property.
+Add the following code in your ASPX page to render THE CurrencyTextbox control with strict mode by using the EnableStrictMode property.

 {% highlight html %}